The Science Behind Size Exclusion Chromatography

 Principle and Procedure

-A drop of the sample is applied to a line on the paper, and the end of the paper is placed in a solvent.
-The solvent moves up the paper by capillary action, carrying different components of the mixture at different rates.
+Apply a drop of the sample on a line drawn on paper and place the end of the paper in a solvent.
+As the solvent moves up the paper via capillary action, it will bring with it some percentage of the components in the mixture but at different rates.

 Applications in Various Fields